vacerde/qBridge/README.md

 qBridge is a powerful development platform that combines workspace management, real-time collaboration, and AI assistance in a single integrated environment.

+## Info
+This is completely under heavy development.
+The software is AS IS and do not expect support in any way.
+Bugs may and probably will appear!

 ## Features

 - **Workspace Management**: Create isolated development environments with preconfigured templates